lucianoayres/nino-cli/README.md

 ## Using Environment Variables

 You can set environment variables to use as defaults for the `-model` and `-url` parameters if they are not passed on the command line.
+Additionally, you can set a base system prompt to automatically prefix all user prompts.

 ### Setting `NINO_MODEL` and `NINO_URL`